Deuces Wild poster

 The inciting incident occurs at 11 minutes when Marco Vendetti returns from prison to Sunset Park.
 His presence immediately threatens the fragile peace, as he was responsible for introducing drugs that led to Allie's death.
 The old wound reopens..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 48 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat A major gang confrontation results in serious violence.
+Significantly, this crucial beat A major gang confrontation results in serious violence.
 The stakes raise dramatically as the conflict becomes personal and potentially deadly.
 What seemed like manageable tension becomes all-out war., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 76 minutes initiates the final act resolution at 79% of the runtime.
 Bobby realizes that true strength and honor come from protecting what matters—Annie, the neighborhood, the future—not from revenge.
 He synthesizes Leon's wisdom with his own need for justice, finding a new path forward., demonstrating the transformation achieved throughout the journey.